dxrcy/phonet-old/README.md

 # File syntax

-A `.phn` file is used to define the patterns, classes, and tests for the program.
+A `.phoner` file is used to define the patterns, classes, and tests for the program.

 The syntax is command based.
 A line can start with one of the following line operators: